Iceland Trout Fishing

 Meals: Continental breakfast at the Lodge, a packed sandwich lunch from the chef, and delicious homestyle dinners at the Lodge.
 The Lodge chef is an Argentinian, so there's an Argentine influence with fresh Icelandic ingredients.
 Grilled lamb, fresh Arctic char, and so forth.

 Alcohol: You will need to bring your own alcohol if desired.
-Iceland has specialty liquor stores such as Vinbud or the duty-free store at the Keflavik Airport.
+Iceland has specialty liquor stores, such as Vinbud, or the duty-free store at Keflavik Airport.
 Wine, beer, flies, and other items are available for purchase at the Lodge's shop.

 Six Bedrooms with Twin Beds and Two Shared Bathrooms